browserengineering/book/book/scheduling.md

 it still took years of effort to safely refactor all of the complex existing browser codebases.
-In fact, in some ways it is only very recently--for [Chromium][renderingng] at least--that this process can perhaps be said to have completed .
+In fact, in some ways it is only very recently--for [Chromium][renderingng] at least--that this process can perhaps be said to have completed.
 Though since software can always be improved, in some sense the work is never done.

 :::